icedland/iced/src/rust/iced-x86/README.md

     ));
     instructions.push(Instruction::with(Code::Nopd));
     let raw_data: &[u8] = &[0x12, 0x34, 0x56, 0x78];
-    instructions.push(add_label(data1, Instruction::with_declare_byte(raw_data)));
+    // Creating db/dw/dd/dq instructions requires the `db` feature or it will panic!() instructions.push(add_label(data1, Instruction::with_declare_byte(raw_data)));

     // Use BlockEncoder to encode a block of instructions.
 This block can contain any